KosRud/DQ-skinning-for-Unity/README.md

 ## Why do i need SkinnedMeshRenderer?

 My scripts uses `SkinnedMeshRenderer` to extract an array of bones from it.
 Yep, that's it.<br>
-The order of bones is unpredictable and does not depent on their hierarchy.<br>
+The order of bones is unpredictable and does not depend on their hierarchy.<br>
 Only SkinnedMeshRenderer knows it &nbsp;&nbsp; ¯\\\_(ツ)\_/¯

 After extracting the bone array in `Start()` my script disables `SkinnedMeshRenderer` component as it is no longer needed.
 All the animations are performed by the script.
 You can verify it in the editor after hitting play button.